Software Engineering

 A higher starting salary:

-Small differences today can turn into large gaps over a few years.
-That is why negotiation is a professional skill, not a personality trait.
+Small differences today can become large financial gaps over several years.
+For that reason, negotiation is a professional skill — not a personality trait.

 Understand the Full Compensation Package